Broncos CB Aqib Talib Trade To Rams For 2018 Fifth-Round Pick Nearly Ends Denver’s 2014 Spending Spree

 “If I wasn’t [returning], it wouldn’t be the most surprising thing in the world,” Talib said, according to the Denver Post.

 Talib, who has long been known as one of the NFL’s top corners, worked hard to keep that status as the Broncos’ defense struggled throughout the 2017 season.

-The cornerback appeared in 15 games — his only absence came due to a suspension for fighting with Michael Crabtree during a game in November — and recorded 31 total tackles, one interception, seven pass breakups and a forced fumble en route to his fifth straight Pro Bowl nod.
+The cornerback appeared in 15 games — his only absence came due to a suspension for fighting with Michael Crabtree during a game in November — and recorded 31 total tackles and one interception.

 Talib should serve as a great asset to the Rams, whose secondary ranked 13th against the pass last season.

 Should the Rams be dissatisfied with Talib after next season, they could release him prior to the 2019 campaign without accruing a dead salary cap charge and save $8 million.

 DENVER, CO – NOVEMBER 01: Aqib Talib #21 of the Denver Broncos celebrates the Broncos’ safety in the fourth quarter against the Green Bay Packers at Sports Authority Field at Mile High on November 1, 2015 in Denver, Colorado.
 (Photo by Justin Edmonds/Getty Images)